are descended from Mayflower passenger Francis Eaton.

 Babcock and Wilcox

 George Herman Babcock, co-founder of Babcock and Wilcox, was the son of a well-known inventor and mechanic of his time, Asher Miner Babcock, the designer of the “pin-wheel motion” in plaid looms, of a novel shoe-peg machine, and of many other ingenious and successful mechanisms.
 His mother was also of a line of mechanics, her father having been distinguished as a constructor of ordnance for the Government in the War of 1812 and her uncle being a well-known manufacturer of locks and clocks.
 The key to success of the Babcock and Wilcox firm was their patented invention of “sectional” boilers that prevented explosions, all too common until then.
 He met Stephen Wilcox many years earlier in Westerly Rhode Island.
 George Herman Babcock had four wives but only one surviving son, George Luason Babcock, who was modestly successful in politics and business.
 George L. Babcock had a daughter and a son George Herman II.
-George H. Babcock II had the following ancestral lineage: (…, George L., George Herman, Asher Miner, Ezra, Oliver, Col Oliver, John, James).
+He was a sixth cousin of William Babcock.

 The Babcock Milk Test

-Stephen Moulton Babcock studied in several of the universities of America, and in 1879 received the degree of Ph.
+Stephen Moulton Babcock studied in several of the universities of America, and in 1879 received a Ph.
 D. from the University of Goettingen, Germany.
 He did most of his most important work at the Wisconsin Agricultural Station 1888-1913.
-He is best known for his test for butterfat in milk (1890) which bears his name.
+He is best known for his test for butterfat in milk which bears his name.
 In 1895 he announced a method by which casein can be mechanically separated from the other constituents of milk.
 He helped develop a process of cold curing cheese (1900) and his experiments led to studies that developed the vitamin concept.
 He is known as the “father of Scientific dairying.”
 In recognition of his services in inventing the Babcock Milk Test the State of Wisconsin in 1901, through its Governor and Legislators, presented him with “the largest bronze medal ever struck in England.”
-Stephen M. Babcock had the following ancestral lineage: (…, Peleg Brown, Oliver, Joshua, Oliver, James, Capt.
-James, John, James).
-He was a third cousin, once removed, of Addie Roper and second cousin once removed of Stephen Babcock.
+Stephen M. Babcock was a sixth cousin of William Babcock, a third cousin once removed of Addie Roper, and a second cousin once removed of the Babcock Genealogy author, Stephen Babcock.

 Hotel del Coronado

 Elisha Spurr Babcock, Jr. moved from Evansville, Indiana to San Diego, California in 1884 for rest and recuperation from tuberculosis.
 He and another prosperous businessman, Hampton L. Story, purchased San Diego Peninsula, nearly 4200 acres, for $110,000.
 They advertised and sold lots to raise $2.2 million and build the grand Hotel del Coronado.
 They broke ground in 1887 and opened in 1888.
-See the following links for more web-based information on Elisha Babcock and Hotel del Coronado at wikipedia.org and sandiegohistory.org.
+There is for more web-based information on Elisha Babcock and Hotel del Coronado at wikipedia.org and sandiegohistory.org.
 Elisha S. Babcock was a fifth cousin of Jehu Babcock.